PACTCare/Substrate-Web3-DNS-Tutorial/tutorial/5_testing.md

 ```
 0x48656c6c6f20576f726c64
 ```
 This stands for “Hello World” and is based on ["Simple Concatenated Aggregate Little-Endian" (SCALE)](https://substrate.dev/docs/en/overview/low-level-data-format) encoding.
-You should now be able to “Sign and Submit” the transaction and ,on the right side of your screen, you should see the events popping up.
+You should now be able to “Sign and Submit” the transaction and on the right side of your screen, you should see the events popping up.

 <img src="./images/testing_2.png" width="600px">